romainducrocq/DQN-initial-DQN/README.md

 - The entry programs interacting with the view `play.py` and `observe.py`,
 - The DQN hyperparameter configuration file `dqn/config/dqn_config.py`.

+1. **Model:**
-1. In the `env/custom_env/` folder, create the environment model.
+1.1.
+In the `env/custom_env/` folder, create the environment model.
 Do so in an object-oriented fashion, as the transition dynamic is wrapped in an external controller.
 E.g: car.py, track.py, utils.py.
+2. **Controller:**
 2. In the `env/custom_env_wrapper.py` file, wrap the environment controller in the `CustomEnvWrapper` class:
 	- Import the environment model,
 	- In `__init__`: construct the environment, define the feature scaling, and the action/observation spaces,